quollism/blender-keyframetools/README.md

 # blender-keyframetools

-Some handy tools for working with keyframes in Blender.
+Handy tools for working with keyframes in Blender.
 Inspired by Alan Camilo's animBot.

+**Blender 2.8 breaks compatibility so it has its own branch.**

 ## Limitations

-This software is in its very very very very early stages.
-It is offered here because people on Twitter were all like "wow this looks awesome i want to try it".
-And it's even a little bit useful!
+This add-on is in its very early stages of development.
+It is offered here because people on Twitter were all "wow this looks awesome i want to try it".

-**Note**: This tool doesn't work for all types of F-Curves yet.
-Bones and object-level animation are good to go as of 0.5.1 but shape keys as well as properties in materials, the scene and the world don't respond to these tools yet.
-It's an API thing.
-(Hopefully this weird state of affairs gets fixed in Blender 2.8's Python API.)

-**Only in development for 2.79b, does not work in 2.8 yet.
-2.8 is wonderful though, isn't it?**
+**Note**: This tool doesn't work for all types of F-Curves yet!

+* Good to go: Bones, object properties and object-level animation.
+* Not working yet: Shape keys, properties of materials, the scene and the world aren't editable yet.
+The add-on doesn't know they don't work yet though which is strangely cute of it. :)

 ## Functions